 All other actuarial assumptions used in the June 30, 2017 valuation were based on the results of an actuarial experience study for the period from 1997 to 2011, including updates to salary increase, mortality and retirement rates.
 The Experience Study report can be obtained at CalPERS website under Forms and Publications.

 Change of Assumptions

-For the measurement period ended June 30, 2017 (the measurement date), the discount rate was reduced from 7.65% to 7.15%.
+For the measurement period ended June 30, 2018 (the measurement date), demographic assumptions and inflation rate were changed in accordance to the CalPERS Experience Study and Review of Assumptions December 2017.